angelitomg/DirtyCMS/README.md

 ## Changing configs

 It is strongly recommended move the **database file** out of the public folder of your web server.
-You must also change the value of the **SALT** constant.

-Change these and other settings on backend.php and frontend.php.
+Change this and other settings on backend.php and frontend.php.

 ## Author